Borealis (company): Acquisition mtm

 mtm is able to process PO post-consumer plastic waste (also mixed and inferior) and converts around 70,000 tonnes of this raw material annually into recyclates. mtm uses mixed packaging, bulky household and industrial waste as raw materials.

 mtm's recyclates are mainly used in injection moulding and extrusion processes.
 Typical applications: Containers and transport packaging, household goods, products for the building sector or lawn grids.

 Acquisition Ecoplast

-In August 2018 Borealis announced the acquisition of 100% of the shares in Ecoplast Kunststoffrecycling GmbH, an Austrian plastics recycler.
+In August 2018, Borealis announced the acquisition of 100% of the shares in Ecoplast Kunststoffrecycling GmbH, an Austrian plastics recycler.
 Based in Wildon, Austria, Ecoplast processes around 35,000 tonnes of post-consumer plastic waste from households and industrial consumers every year, turning them into LDPE and HDPE recyclates.

+Acquisition Rialti S.p.A.

+In summer 2023, Borealis acquired Rialti S.p.A., a leading European producer of mechanically recycled polypropylene (PP) compounds for injection molding and extrusion, headquartered in Italy.
+Rialti supplies its products to various sectors, including automotive, household appliances, and construction industries.
+This acquisition adds 50,000 metric tons of recycled compounding capacity to Borealis' portfolio, aligning with the growing demand for sustainable solutions.

+Acquisition Integra Plastics AD

+In April 2024, Borealis acquired Integra Plastics AD, a notable player in advanced mechanical recycling based in Bulgaria.
+Integra Plastics specializes in converting post-consumer waste into high-quality polyolefin recyclates tailored for various demanding applications.
+This strategic investment by Borealis is intended to enhance its advanced mechanical recycling portfolio, augmenting its capacity by over 20,000 metric tons and meeting the increasing customer demand for sustainable solutions.